discwitch/curve-fitter/README.md

 ## Version 1.0.0
 ## Installation

-To compile the programe, use
+To compile the program, use

 ```bash
 make